pzemtsov/pzemtsov.github.io/_posts/2014-07-23-gcc-c-standard-and-pointer-aliasing.md

 - `int ** restrict p;` -- meaning that `p` can point to an array of pointers to arrays to `int`, and inside current block nothing else can point to the same array.

 We can't define `int * restrict * p;` (a pointer to an array of restricted pointers).
-Probably, it wasn't easy to define the behaviour of such pointers.
+It probably wasn't easy to define the behaviour of such pointers.

 This means that, unfortunately, the `restrict` qualifier has not been added in a consistent way.
-The way it is added its power is limited.
+As a result, it has limited power.
 However, this qualifier is still useful in the case of ordinary identifiers.

 By the way, [The Rationale](http://www.open-std.org/JTC1/SC22/WG14/www/C99RationaleV5.10.pdf) says that `struct` fields can be declared as `restrict`.
 This is strange, for `struct` fields are not ordinary identifiers,